Cooking On The Ranch

 A bowl of crock-pot 15 bean soup.

-Learn what it takes to make a superior Crock Pot 15 bean soup recipe, more flavorful than any other recipes you’ve tried.
+Learn what it takes to make a superior 15 bean soup in a crock pot, and more flavorful than any other recipes you’ve tried.
 Using a well crafted bean soup spices and seasoning mix and a ham bone will yield a smoky and complex flavor.
 All you need is a crusty bread for a great family meal.

 A bowl of 15 bean soup served with bread and garnished with parsley.